gsirhc/AdvancedTail/README.md

 # AdvancedTail
 A lightweight .NET Windows program to follow changing text files and provides advanced filtering and formatting.

-* Tail any text-based file in a user-friendly GUI
+* Tail text-based files or Windows Event Logs in a user-friendly GUI
-* Advanced Filtering using regular expressions
+* Advanced filtering using regular expressions
 * Advanced line trimming using regular expressions to enhance readability
 * Line highlighting
 * Lightweight/small footprint
 * Demo mode to show how it works
 * Simple text search
-* Saves a file history in the users appdata folder, including filters per file
 * Can run multiple instances to tail several logs at once

 ### System Requirements
 * Windows 7 SP1 or higher
-* .NET 4.5 or higher
+* .NET 4.6 or higher

 ### Install
 1. Download the release executable from the [/AdvancedTail/Tail/bin/Release Folder](https://github.com/gsirhc/AdvancedTail/raw/master/Tail/bin/Release/Tail.exe)